liqotech/liqo/docs/design/discovery-component.md

 * Local cluster does not handle remote cluster CA changes
 * It is not possible to trust or not CAs and to authenticate remote cluster
 * If API Server IP changes, `ForeignCluster` will continue to point to th old one and will never change, leading to impossibility to contact remote cluster
-* It needs a master in the cluster

 ## Architecture and workflow